 The PBI search results state whether a species can be imported as nursery stock, and the type of entry conditions for that species.

 Only species listed with an import specification of 'L2 (Basic)', L1, L2, or L3 can be imported – but you should also check whether there are conditions or restrictions.

-If column 3 reads 'requires assessment', the 2 options for assessing your plant species are:
+If your species 'requires assessment', the 2 options for assessing it are: